 I took it anyway, and I’m so glad I did.

-Ironically, it was this experience working directly with schools and the District in an “industry” role that got me the academic job I recently got as a professor at a School of Education in New York City.
-It was this hugely risky role on the “path less taken” that I’m told made me such an unusually qualified candidate.
+Ironically, it was this experience working directly with schools and the District in an “industry” role that got me the academic job now have as a professor at a School of Education in New York City.
+It was this hugely risky job on the “path less taken” that I’ve been told made me such an unusually qualified candidate.

-So many of the people I meet in my workshops are at their own major cross roads.
+So many of the educators I meet in my workshops are at their own major cross roads.
 They’re looking around at their lives and realizing that the “path” they’ve been following just isn’t working for them.
 They often have degrees and experience and people all around them are telling them that they are crazy to think about trying something new.
-They feel drawn in a new direction, but feel pressure from everyone around them telling them to be safe and stay put.
+They feel drawn in a new direction (within and outside of education), but feel pressure from everyone around them telling them to be safe and stay put.

 Here’s what I say to that: It’s YOUR life, not theirs.

-If you follow everyone else down the well-lit, paved road you’re not going to stand out.
-Going to where your passion lives and working as hard as you can is much more likely to deliver the opportunities that will fuel your success.
-Dig deep, figure out what you want and go after it.
+If you follow everyone else down the well-lit paved road you’re not going to stand out.
+Going to where your passion lives and working as hard as you can is much more likely to deliver the opportunities that will fuel your success and happiness.
+Dig deep, figure out what you want, and go after it.
 Make your own place.